grafana/grafana/docs/sources/administration/provisioning/_index.md

 ## Alert Notification Channels

-> **Note:** Alert Notification Channels are deprecated and will be removed.
-Use the alerting section above.
+> **Note:** Alert Notification Channels are part of legacy alerting, which is deprecated and will be removed.
+Use Contact Points in the alerting section above.

 Alert Notification Channels can be provisioned by adding one or more YAML config files in the [`provisioning/notifiers`](/administration/configuration/#provisioning) directory.